Safe-Sea - Green Lipped Mussel Oil For Dogs

 It’s A Complete Source Of Fatty Acids

 Ahiflower is an important part of Safe-Sea.
 It’s a powerful plant rich in omega fatty acids.
-One of those is omega-6 fatty acid called GLA (gamma linolenic acid).
+One of those is an omega-6 fatty acid called GLA (gamma-linolenic acid).
 It helps reduce inflammation and promotes good skin health.

 In addition to GLA, Ahiflower produces more SDA (stearidonic acid) than any other plant source out there.
 SDA is a precursor for EPA, which is an anti-inflammatory omega-3 in fish oil.

-The blend between Green Lipped Mussel Oil and Ahiflower create a super source of omega fatty acids making is a high quality oil for dogs.
+The blend between Green Lipped Mussel Oil and Ahiflower creates a super source of omega fatty acids making it a high-quality oil for dogs.

 Safe-Sea’s Green Lipped Mussels are grown in clean water in New Zealand.
 It’s controlled by the New Zealand government ensuring the supply is superior and sustainable.

-Every batch of our Ahiflower is tested to be free of chemical, pesticides and metals.
+Every batch of our Ahiflower is tested to be free of chemicals, pesticides, and metals.
 Grown in the UK and PEI you can feel confident that they are grown and harvested under strict government regulations.

-Safe-Sea is a premium product that stands our among the rest.
+Safe-Sea is a premium product that stands out among the rest.
 Every bottle is a high-quality blend of pure and sustainable ingredients.
 (No heat processing and no fillers to worry about).